Definition

 Weak qualification

-The team spends time on people who lack fit, urgency, budget, or a clear revenue metric.
+The team spends time on people who lack fit, urgency, budget, or a clear business result.

 Stalled proposals